On average customers save $112 when shopping for car insurance in San Mateo, CA. Enter your zip code to get insurance now.

 Car insurance coverage costs an average of $1,793 each year in San Mateo.
 That's cheaper than the statewide average in California ($1,868) and more expensive than the national average of $1,548.
 Keep reading to learn more about how much you can expect to pay based on your marital status, age, credit score, and other common factors in San Mateo.

 |San Mateo Average (annual)||California Average||U.S. Average|

-One of the most important determinants of your car insurance rates is the insurance company you work with.
+One of the most important determinants of your auto insurance rates is the car insurance company you work with.
 In San Mateo, GEICO offers the cheapest rates for the average insurance customer.
 See below the best companies for cheap auto insurance in San Mateo — but don't forget to get personalized car insurance quotes to match your driving profile.